p2sr/portal2-cm-boards-v2/README.md

 #### Features

-* Supports querying a running webserver on it's given endpoints for changelog, preview pages, sp maps and coop maps.
+* Supports querying a running webserver on its given endpoints for changelog, preview pages, sp maps and coop maps.
 * Light and dark theme support.
 * Prototyped page designs for many auxiliary pages.